How to Use the Trapezoidal Rule in Excel

 Determine for each interval how many subintervals you want.
 We will use 2 subintervals per interval or 1/2 =.5.
 The more slices used increases the accuracy of the result.

-See also Bayesian Statistics in Excel
+See also Subtracting a Percentage in Excel

 Using the subintervals identified enter the range of values in the column with the heading ‘x‘.
 Example list the values 1 through x, x being the upper value of the range you want to analyze.